Thinking, memory and sex hormones

 The female hormone oestrogen plays an important part in cognition in women.
 More specifically it seems to help with remembering words, concentrating, and processing things quickly.
 There is already evidence that low oestrogen levels can affect cognitive function.
 We know from research into natural menopause that memory and information processing can be affected by hormone level changes.
 But the research also shows that both go back to how they were once menopause is over.

 It is likely that treatments that lower oestrogen levels or block oestrogen’s action, may affect your ability to think, concentrate or remember things.
-A review of women with breast cancer suggests that this happens to between 1 in 6 (17%) and 1 in 2 (50%) women.
-So not all women having treatment have problems.
+A review of women with breast cancer suggests that this happens to between 17% and 50% of women.
+Not all women having treatment have problems.
 We need more research to find out who is most at risk of these changes.

-Both hormone therapies and chemotherapy can affect oestrogen levels.
-Common breast cancer treatments either stop oestrogen being made or block its action.
-The treatments include
+Both chemotherapy and hormone therapies for breast cancer can affect oestrogen levels.
+They either stop oestrogen being made or block its action.

-Chemotherapy can also stop the ovaries making oestrogen.
-Depending on your age, this may be temporary or permanent.
+Chemotherapy can stop the ovaries making oestrogen and this may be why women having chemotherapy may have changes in memory and thought processes.
+Depending on your age, the changes may be temporary or permanent.

 There is mixed evidence on whether hormone therapies affect memory and thought processes or not.
-Research into luteinising hormone releasing hormone blockers (LH blockers), such as zoladex, suggests that these drugs can alter memory but that this goes back to normal when treatment stops.
+Research into hormone therapy for prostate cancer, such as goserelin (Zoladex), suggests that these drugs can alter memory.
+This may go back to normal when treatment stops but for some men is permanent.

-There is less research into how testosterone levels affect cognition in men.
-A review of studies in 2008 showed that some men having prostate cancer treatment to lower testosterone levels had cognitive impairment.
-Between about half (47%) and about two thirds (69%) of the men in these studies had these types of changes.
+There is not much research into how testosterone levels affect cognition in men.
+A review of studies in 2008 showed that some men having prostate cancer treatment that lowered their testosterone levels had cognitive impairment.
+Between 47% and 69% of the men in these studies had these types of changes.
 The men showed difficulty in coping with problems that involved mentally rotating objects in space (spatial ability) and problems with multi tasking.

 But other researchers have shown that low testosterone levels have no effect on cognition.
 We need larger, more thorough studies to help us understand more about how prostate cancer treatment affects thought processes.

-It can be difficult and frustrating to cope with these changes, particularly if there is no medical treatment to help.
+It can be difficult and frustrating to cope with memory and thinking changes.
 But there are things that you can do for yourself

 - Don’t try and do too many things at once